CiteAudit: You Cited It, But Did You Read It? A Benchmark for Verifying Scientific References in the LLM Era: Methodology

 \textbf{Dual-End Memory Agent ($\mathcal{A}_{mem}$):} To minimize redundant computation, $\mathcal{A}_{mem}$ executes a semantic lookup across a dual-end knowledge base $\mathcal{K}$.
 We formalize the retrieval as a vector similarity function.
 Let $Enc(\cdot)$ be the embedding model, the agent computes the confidence score $s_{mem}$:

-If $s_{mem} > \tau$ (where $\tau=0.92$), the citation is immediately verified via the "fast-path", bypassing external retrieval.
+If $s_{mem} > \tau$ where $\tau=0.92$, the citation is immediately verified via the fast-path, bypassing external retrieval.

-\textbf{Web Search Agent ($\mathcal{A}_{web}$):} In scenarios where internal memory lookup results in a cache miss, $\mathcal{A}_{web}$ is triggered to conduct exhaustive external validation.
-This agent interfaces with the Google Search API to identify relevant online footprints of the cited reference.
-Critically, rather than relying solely on search snippets, $\mathcal{A}_{web}$ executes a deep-crawling protocol to scrape the full content of the Top-5 resulting URLs.
-By ingesting the actual textual data from author homepages, institutional repositories, and preprint platforms, the agent ensures that the subsequent judgment is grounded in real-world evidence rather than superficial link descriptions.
+\textbf{Web Search Agent ($\mathcal{A}_{web}$):} In scenarios where internal memory lookup results in a cache miss, $\mathcal{A}_{web}$ is triggered to conduct external validation.
+This agent interfaces with the Google Search API to identify relevant online evidence for the cited reference.
+Rather than relying solely on search snippets, $\mathcal{A}_{web}$ retrieves content from the top search results and extracts candidate evidence from scholarly or bibliographic sources.
+By ingesting textual data from author homepages, institutional repositories, publisher pages, and preprint platforms, the agent ensures that the subsequent judgment is grounded in retrieved evidence rather than superficial link descriptions.